Download MP3 Audio Track

 “Expect people to be better than they are; it helps them to become better.
 But don’t be disappointed when they are not; it helps them to keep trying” (Merry Browne).

 OUR EXPECTATIONS ARE POWERFUL FORCES THAT ACT ON OTHER PEOPLE’S LIVES.
 High expectations pull people upward; low expectations drag them downward.
-So it behooves us to be careful what we expect of others.
-What we expect is very often what we get.
+It behooves us to be careful about what we expect of others.
+What we expect is often what we get.

-Whatever safety there may be in cynicism, however, I know of no world-class performers in any field who take that approach.
-Can we imagine, for example, a Vince Lombardi telling his football players, “Now, guys, I don’t really expect that you’re going to play up to your potential, but if it turns out that you do, that’ll be okay.
-I’ll take it as a pleasant surprise”?
-No, high achievers around the world have always expected the best of themselves and of everybody else too.
+But whatever safety there may be in cynicism, I know of no world-class performers in any field who take that approach.
+Vince Lombardi would never have told his football players, “Now, guys, I don’t really expect that you’re going to play up to your potential, but if you do, that will be okay.
+I’ll take it as a pleasant surprise.”
+No, high achievers from around the world have always expected the best — both of themselves and everybody they collaborated with.

-In fact, it’s not naive to expect the best of others.
-The best that others can offer may not be flawlessly perfect, but whatever their best is, they’re capable of offering that, and it’s not unrealistic to expect it.
+The truth is, it’s not naive to expect the best of others, especially our friends and family.
+The best that others can offer may not be perfect, but whatever their best is, they are capable of offering that to the world, and it’s not unrealistic to expect them to do so.

-“Great expectations” (to borrow Charles Dickens’s phrase) motivate us.
+We are motivated by “great expectations” (to borrow Charles Dickens’s phrase).
 They give us energy to “go for the good stuff.”
-And so it makes a lot of sense to do three things: (1) nourish high expectations of ourselves, (2) surround ourselves with friends who’ll keep our expectations high, and (3) influence others to expect higher things for themselves.
-In every possible way, it’s wise to encourage hope in the hearts of our fellow travelers.
-It’s among the greatest of all gifts.
+And so it makes sense to do three things: (1) nourish high expectations of ourselves, (2) surround ourselves with friends who’ll keep our expectations high, and (3) influence others to expect higher things for themselves.
+In every way, it’s wise to encourage hope in the hearts of our fellow travelers.
+It’s among the greatest of all gifts, and it’s responsible for many of the best things in life.

 “A master can tell you what he expects of you.
 A teacher, though, awakens your own expectations” (Patricia Neal).